-There is one, and only one, absolute when dealing with electricity.
-VIRTUALLY ALL ELECTRICITY CAN BE DANGEROUS TO PROPERTY AND LIFE.
+There is one absolute, always rule whenever you must deal with electricity.
+VIRTUALLY ALL ELECTRICIY CAN BE DANGEROUS TO PROPERTY AND LIFE.
 Even de-energized electrical circuits can retain enough stored energy to create a life-threatening hazard.
-The large batteries and large banks of batteries found on boats can produce explosive gasses and store enough energy to easily start a large, fatal fire.
+The large batteries found on boats can produce explosive gasses and store enough energy to easily start a large, damaging fire.

 ALWAYS WEAR SAFETY GLASSES while working around electricity!
-WEAR HEARING PROTECTION when working in noisy environments, with running engines or other loud machinery.
+If you will be working in noisy environments, with running engines or other loud machinery, WEAR HEARING PROTECTION.

 If you are not sure of what you’re doing…

 If you are not comfortable with electrical safety procedures…